sergejsha/rx-android-permissions/README.md

 Although this library has unit tests covering whole functionality described above, there is still no productive apps using it yet.

 # Credits
-This library was enspired by https://github.com/tbruyelle/RxPermissions
+This library was inspired by https://github.com/tbruyelle/RxPermissions, but it uses a bit different design allowing pure observation of permissions and follow up permissions request without necessity to create new observable.

 # License